 proactively signal to delete and recreate instances that become

 For the majority of scenarios, use separate health checks for load balancing and for autohealing.
 Health checking for load balancing can and should be more aggressive because these health checks determine whether an instance receives user traffic.
 Because customers might rely on your services, you want to catch non-responsive instances quickly so you can redirect traffic if necessary.
 In contrast, health checking for autohealing causes MIGs to proactively replace failing instances, so this health check should be more conservative than a load balancing health check.

-For more information, see Setting up health checking and autohealing for MIGs.
+For more information, see Set up an application health check and autohealing.